UN calls for independent review of Hong Kong security law | DW | 04.09.2020

-UN special rappoteurs said the law posts a serious risk to fundamental rights, in an open letter to Beijing.
+UN special rapporteurs said the law posts a serious risk to fundamental rights, in an open letter to Beijing.
 They also say the law undermines the right to freedom of expression.

 The joint letter, issued on Friday, also said the new law appears to undermine the independence of Hong Kong's judges and lawyers, and the right to freedom of expression.